FlowFuse/helm/helm/flowforge/README.md

 ### Core

+ - `forge.image` supply a fully qualified container image
  - `forge.domain` the domain instances will be hosted on
  - `forge.entryPoint` if the admin app is hosted on a different domain
  - `forge.https` is the Forge App accessed via HTTPS (default `true`)
  - `forge.registry` the container registry to find Project templates (default Docker Hub)
  - `forge.dbUsername` (default `forge`)
  - `forge.dbPassword` (default `Zai1Wied`)
- - `forge.localPostrgresql` Deploy a PostgreSQL Database into Kubernetes(default true)
+ - `forge.localPostrgresql` Deploy a PostgreSQL Database into Kubernetes(default `true`)
  - `forge.postgres.host` the hostname of an external PostgreSQL database (default not set)
  - `forge.postgres.port` the port of an external PostgreSQL dataabse (default `5432`)
  - `forge.cloudProvider` currently only accepts `aws` but will include more as needed (default not set)
  - `forge.projectsSelector` a collection of labels and values to filter nodes that Project Pods will run on
- - `forge.managementSelector` a collectio of labels and values to filter nodes the Forge App will run on
+ - `forge.managementSelector` a collection of labels and values to filter nodes the Forge App will run on
  - `forge.projectNamespace` namespace Project Pods will run in (default `flowforge`)

 ### AWS